All Episodes

 So you try to sound like them.

-So when I started doing original recordings, I keep hearing bits and pieces of everybody else's voice, other people's voices coming out, my voice.
+So when I started doing original recordings, I kept hearing bits and pieces of everybody else's voice, other people's voices coming out of my voice.

-Well, let me tell you, it was a process too, because I was a kid that listened to late night talk radio, these pioneers.
+Let me tell you, it was a process, too, because I was a kid that listened to late night talk radio, these pioneers.

-Hey, get off my phone, you creep, you know, and I but uh it wasn't my natural style.
+You know, and I, but it wasn't my natural style.

 You can't fake it four hours a day.